-Writing in a journal can help you navigate uncertainty and stress.
-When our regular lives are turned upside down, it’s normal to experience unease and frustration.
-Writing about what’s going on in your life helps you move through the experience and develop new strategies for the future.
-In a safe, supportive environment, we will explore simple yet powerful writing techniques that enhance well-being and help you develop resilience.
-Research on this type of journaling shows that the benefits are similar to those derived from yoga and meditation.
-No writing experience necessary.
-Just bring a notebook and pen (or a computer!).
-Student writing is confidential and need not be shared.
+Personal journal writing helps us navigate uncertainty, stress, and dislocation.
+When our lives are turned upside down, it’s normal to experience unease and frustration.
+Writing about what’s going on helps us move through the experience and develop new strategies for the future.
+In a safe, supportive environment, we will explore simple yet powerful writing techniques that enhance well-being and help develop resilience.
+The benefits of this type of journaling are similar to those derived from yoga and meditation.
+No writing experience needed.
+All writing is confidential.

 Weekly Workshop Class for Writers

 Ongoing workshops for fiction and nonfiction writers who are ready to give and receive constructive feedback.

 Are you working on a short story, novel, nonfiction book, or memoir?
 Would you like the benefit of sharing and discussing your work in a group setting?
 This class is for aspiring and beginning writers who want supportive feedback, and are willing to assist other writers by reading and commenting on their work.

 Classes include discussion of writing topics, resources, and a review of participants’ writing.
 Feedback on your work is structured to be helpful and supportive, and will be provided by class members and the instructor.